mbaumer/us_hep_funding/docs/_states/PA.md

 <a name="PA-18"></a>
 [Back to top](#top)
 ## PA-18 -- Rep. Tim Murphy (R)
+### Committees
+Tim Murphy is the #5 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016